Table-based Quantifier Elimination: Introduction

+The definition of \texttt{edge} effectively restricts the relevant range of the quantification to $(1,2)$ and $(2,3)$: for any other substitution, the matrix of the quantification is true because the premise \texttt{(edge x y)} is false.\lipicsEnd \end{example}

+In our experiments, the cvc5 solver cannot solve this problem when the graph is larger than 50, in any encoding that uses a quantifier.
+On the other hand, the Z3 solver can solve it, and Model-Based Quantifier Instantiation is fastest.
+However, it does not scale well, per our experiments.

+In this paper, I present a method that exploits the definitions of user-declared function symbols to derive, when possible, a finite set of substitutions for the expansion of quantified formulas.
+Further, when several such defined symbols occur in a quantified formula, it uses relational algebra to further reduce the set of substitutions.
+I call this method ``table-based quantifier elimination''.
+The hypothesis is that using it can accelerate solving when the use of defined functions in the matrix of quantifications effectively restricts the relevant range of the quantifications to a finite set.

+To test this hypothesis, I have implemented this method in a ``grounder'' called \texttt{xmt-lib}.
+It is a preprocessor that transforms an SMT-LIB script into an equisatisfiable script in a Quantifier Free (QF) logic, when possible.
+In our example, it replaces the quantified formula by the finite number of assertions shown in \cref{lst:assertions}:

-I then evaluate \texttt{xmt-lib}, an implementation of this approach, on the DIRT benchmark, which was specifically developed to assess grounders~\cite{DBLP:conf/jelia/LaerVV25}.
-The implementation leverages a relational database engine (SQLite) to perform the required relational operations efficiently and can directly exploit data already stored in the database.
+The implementation leverages a relational database engine (SQLite) to perform the required relational operations efficiently, and can directly exploit input data already stored in the database.
+A demo version is available online.\footnote{https://pcarbonn.github.io/XMT-IDE}

-The results show that \texttt{xmt-lib} can significantly improve the performance of the Z3 SMT solver without sacrificing its declarative nature, and that it makes Z3 competitive with state-of-the-art ASP solvers for the problems in this benchmark.
+I evaluate \texttt{xmt-lib} on the graph coloring problem above, and on benchmarks specifically developed to evaluate grounders~\cite{DBLP:conf/jelia/LaerVV25}.
+The results show that \texttt{xmt-lib} can significantly improve the performance of SMT solvers.
+For example, it solves a randomly-generated graph coloring problem with 2500 nodes and an edge density of 1 per cent in less than 1 second, while SMT solvers take more than 10 minutes without it.
+Also, it makes SMT solving competitive with state-of-the-art ASP solvers for the problems in this benchmark.